Governance¶

 decision-making process.

-This document establishes the decision-making structure used by aeon
+This document establishes the decision-making structure used by aeon which strives to

 find consensus from the community, while avoiding any deadlocks.
 Our decision-making